szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
      </CodeEditor>

-Congratulations, you have now created a simple grading program utilizing functions!
+*Congratulations*, you have now created a simple grading program utilizing functions!

 Functions are a great way to keep your code organized and readable.
 They can also be used to create reusable pieces of code that can be employed in multiple places in your program.
 Remember that functions should ideally always be used to perform a single task, and that their names should be descriptive of the task they are performing.